Memory Loss Treatment Center

 Suffering from Memory Problems?

-As we age our brains are slowing down, indicated by the dark blue in the brain map of memory loss above.
+As we age our brains are slowing down, indicated by the dark blue in the brain map of memory loss to the right.
 If our brains begin to slow down too early, or slow down too much too fast, it can lead to big problems with our memory, thinking, and ability to process information.
 If you suffer from forgetfulness, can’t remember appointments, make scheduling mistakes, or have more distinct signs of early memory loss or dementia, your brain is slowing down.

 Neurofeedback training has been proven by science to not only improve processing speed of the brain but to heal the brain cells themselves, making them work better and improving thinking and memory.